 According to a research published in Kidney International, kids who have higher levels of BPA in their urine have significantly higher levels of albumin (a protein produced when kidneys get damaged).

 Studies also suggest that bodies of children absorb 11 times more BPA than adults.
 According to researchers, children are mostly affected by exposure to BPA and related endocrine disruptors.
-Early puberty, heart disease, difficulty in learning and hypertension are come of health issues related to BPA.
+Early puberty, heart disease, difficulty in learning and hypertension are some of the health issues related to BPA.

 1. BPA can trigger the growth of cancer cells leading to breast and prostate cancer